 People always ask me one question: “How long have you been a runner?”
 For me this is a complicated question, as I couldn’t really quantify how long I’ve been running or why I run.
 This question is a loaded one.
 Sure I can tell you how many races I’ve run or which race was my favorite (so far), but I think the power of running has been with me all of my life.

-I used to be a runner — in the sense that I was someone who ran away from my problems.
-I ran away from bullying, bad relationships, parents’ divorce, and some shortcomings in my life.
+I used to be a runner—in the sense that I was someone who ran away from my problems.
+I ran away from bullying, bad relationships, my parents’ divorce, and some shortcomings in my life.
 In that sense, I’ve been a runner since I was really young.
-I don’t know why I ran away from the “tough stuff” but I felt it was the easiest way for me at the time.
+I don’t know why I ran away from the “tough stuff,” but I felt it was the easiest way for me at the time.

 Over the years of trying to escape my issues, I eventually figured out that I was running toward the solution.
 My mom was diagnosed with breast cancer in 2001.
 For me, this was the time to make a change in my life.
 I needed to stop running away and be there to support my mom.
 This led me to running.

 At first, it was a lot more walking than running, but I was out there, getting myself into a healthier mindset.
 At the time, walking really helped me clear my head and focus on what I needed to do to be my best.
 At the time of my mother’s diagnosis, I was a first year student in college.
 Walking and “slogging” (slow jogging) helped me focus more on my schoolwork and get my creative juices flowing.